ProTechEx/vgpu-proxmox/README.md

 ```

 ### Spoofing your vGPU instance

+#### Note: This only works on Windows guests, don't bother trying on Linux.

 You can very easily spoof your virtual GPU to a different card, so that you could install normal quadro drivers instead of the GRID drivers that require licensing.